Check-In & Check-Out

 Tenants are responsible for reporting any maintenance issues to the Facilities Department in a timely manner.
 If maintenance is not reported, the renters will be held responsible for the cost of repairs.

 It is very important that tenants think carefully about the students with whom they wish to rent a house.
-Renting a house commits you and your roommates to a legally binding lease agreement, and the financial obligation of paying utility bills in a timely (and fair) manner.
-Disagreements with roommates or differences in living styles are not justification for terminating a lease without the resultant financial responsibilities.
+Renting a house commits you and your roommates to a housing contract with the College, and the financial obligation of paying utility bills in a timely (and fair) manner.
+Disagreements with roommates or differences in living styles are not justification for terminating housing without the resultant financial responsibilities.

 Smoking, including the use of pipes or incense, is not allowed inside any of the rental houses.
+Smoking is also not allowed on College grounds.
 For more information about this policy, please refer to the student handbook.